 Experimental Simulations

 Experimental simulation to collect observation data is conducted by generating a different type of packets with a different type of applications.
 CDF-based analysis requires data from packet-level monitoring as an initial observation data.
-The packets were captured and collected into the pcap-based file, and then were analyzed by using packet analyzing tools (i.e., Wireshark [10]) to get filteredpackets based on specific flowkey (i.e., source IP, destination IP, and protocol) and generate a statistic report.
+The packets were captured and collected into the pcap-based file, and then were analyzed by using packet analyzing tools (i.e., Wireshark [10]) to get filtered packets based on specific flowkey (i.e., source IP, destination IP, and protocol) and generate a statistic report.
 This report is used to calculate the rate’s distribution for each flow and overall packets.
-As a preliminary experiment, we run three network testing tools, known as D-ITG (Distributed Internet Traffic Generator) [11], to generate packets from three pairs of IP source and destination, which are considered as known flows.
+As a preliminary experiment, three network testing tools, known as D-ITG (Distributed Internet Traffic Generator) [11] were used, to generate packets from three pairs of IP source and destination, which are considered as known flows.
 One port scanning tool, known as nmap [12], is used to generate attack packets from a single pair of IP source and destination, which are considered as unknown flows (i.e., suspicious flows).
 The known flows’ rates are expected to influence overall packet’s rate, so the rate’s distribution should be similar.
-The unknown flows’ rate is very low because it sent only an initial packet of TCP communication (i.e., TCP sync message), so the rate’s distribution is different.
+The unknown flow’s rate is very low because it sent only an initial packet of TCP communication (i.e., TCP sync message), so the rate’s distribution is different.

-Table.
-2 shows the number of captured packets during an observation period (i.e., 10 minutes) for a different type of applications.
-Set of packets from three network testing tools are classified as flow1, flow2, flow3, while a set of packets from port scanning tools is classified as an attack.
-Furthermore, we also observed another flow that isgenerated during the experiment.
+Table 1

+Symbols and Notations